High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Related Work

-Contact simulation between curved geometries has been investigated in multiple communities, as the benefits of $p$-refinement (i.e., refinement of the basis order) for elasticity simulation have been shown to transfer to problems with contact in cases where an analytic solution is known, such as Hertzian contact \cite{Franke:2008,Franke2010,KONYUKHOV20091213,Aldakheel:2020}.
+Contact between curved geometries has been investigated in multiple communities, as the benefits of $p$-refinement (i.e., refinement of the basis order) for elasticity have been shown to transfer to problems with contact in cases where an analytic solution is known, such as Hertzian contact \cite{Franke2008P,Franke2010Comparison,Konyukhov2009Incorporation,Aldakheel2020Curvilinear}.

-Detecting contacts between moving curved boundaries is a computational challenge for which numerically reliable solutions are still not known, thus limiting these approaches to specific cases where their distances are easier to compute (for example assuming that one object is always flat).

-One of the simplest forms of handling contact, penalty methods \cite{Moore1998Collision,Terzopoulos1987Elastically} apply penalty force when objects contact and intersect.
-However, despite their simplicity and computational advantages, it is well known that the behavior of penalty methods strongly depends on the choice of penalty stiffness (and a global and constant in-time choice ensuring stability may not be possible). \citet{Li2020IPC} propose IPC to address these issues, and we choose to use their formulation and benefit from their strong robustness guarantees.
+One of the simplest forms of handling contact, penalty methods \cite{Terzopoulos1987Elastically,Moore1988Collision} apply penalty force when objects contact and intersect.
+However, despite their simplicity and computational advantages, it is well known that the behavior of penalty methods strongly depends on the choice of penalty stiffness (and a global and constant in-time choice ensuring stability may not be possible). \citet{Li2020IPC} propose \ac{IPC} to address these issues, and we choose to use their formulation and benefit from their strong robustness guarantees.

-Mortar methods~\cite{Belgacem1998Mortar,puso2004mortar,Hueber2006Mortar} are also a popular choice for contact handling, especially in engineering~\cite{Krause:2016} and biomechanics~\cite{FEBio}.
+Mortar methods~\cite{Belgacem1998Mortar,Puso2004Mortar,Hueber2006Mortar} are also a popular choice for contact handling, especially in engineering~\cite{Krause2016Parallel} and biomechanics~\cite{Maas2012Febio}.
+Extensions to high-order \ac{NURBS} surfaces have also been proposed \cite{Seitz2016Isogeometric}.
 Mortar methods require to (a priori) mark the contacting surfaces.
-A clear limitation of this method is that they cannot handle collisions in regions with more than two contacting surfaces or self-collisions. \citet{Li2020IPC} provide a didactic comparison of the Incremental Potential Contact method and one such mortar method~(\cite{Krause:2016}).
+A clear limitation of this method is that they cannot handle collisions in regions with more than two contacting surfaces or self-collisions. \citet{Li2020IPC} provide a didactic comparison of the \ac{IPC} method and one such mortar method~(\cite{Krause2016Parallel}).
 They show such methods enforce contact constraints weakly and therefore allow intersections (especially at large timesteps and/or velocities).

-Nitsche’s method is a method for soft Dirichlet boundary conditions (eliminating the need to tune the penalty stiffness)~\cite{Nitsche1971}. \citet{Stenberg1998Mortaring} and recent work \cite{Gustafsson2020Nitsche, Chouly2022Nitsche} extend Nitsche’s method to handle contacts through a penalty or mortaring method.
+Nitsche's method is a method for soft Dirichlet boundary conditions (eliminating the need to tune the penalty stiffness)~\cite{Nitsche1971Uber}. \citet{Stenberg1998Mortaring} and recent work \cite{Gustafsson2020Nitsche, Chouly2022Nitsche} extend Nitsche's method to handle contacts through a penalty or mortaring method.
 While this eliminates the need to tune penalty stiffnesses, these methods still suffer from the same limitations as mortaring methods.